DCAN-Labs/hbcd-docs-internal/docs/workflows/umn-proc-wf.md

 ## Overview

 This documentation describes how UMN handles imaging data after it has been curated by LORIS into BIDS format.
-At a high level, UMN’s manipulations of the BIDS data mostly involves de-identification of the data and post-processing with containerized pipelines (such as nibabies).
+At a high level, UMN’s manipulations of the BIDS data mostly involves de-identification of the data and post-processing with containerized pipelines (such as Nibabies).
 The workflow is largely designed in 8 independent components that rely on the actions or outputs of one another to curate processing.
 Briefly, these workflows are as follows:

 1. Creation of Release Candidate IDs that will be used for anonymization
 2. De-identification routines for the raw BIDS data